reslp/reproducibility-workshop/day-2/exercise-1-conda.rst

 Exercise 1 - Virtual environments
 =================================

 In recent years virtual environments have become more and more common in bioinformatics and scientific computing.
-Researchers work with many different software packages and may depend on specific versions for their code to run.
+Researchers work with many different software packages and may depend on specific versions of other software for their code to run.
 This problem is intensified when working on remote servers or high performance computing clusters because usually on these systems regular users will have no possibility to install their own software system wide (eg. with :bash:`sudo apt-get` or similar).
-In both these scenarios virtual environment software can help.
+Here virtual environment software can help.
 Virtual environments are typically run and/or installed locally in the context of a single user and do not interfer with software installed globally on the respective machine.

 .. hint::

     There are different variants of virtual environments each with its own strengths, weaknesses and use cases.
-Some promiment examples include `python venv <https://docs.python.org/3/library/venv.html>`_ for all things in the python ecosystem, `environment modules <https://modules.readthedocs.io/en/latest/index.html>`_ which are often used on HPC clusters to load different software.
+Some prominent examples include `python venv <https://docs.python.org/3/library/venv.html>`_ for all things in the python ecosystem, `environment modules <https://modules.readthedocs.io/en/latest/index.html>`_ which are often used on HPC clusters to load different software.
+Here we will focos in the ``conda`` virtual-environment and package manager.

 A now very common way to work with virtual environments is `conda <https://www.anaconda.com/>`_.
-Conda provides convenient handling of virtual environments and it serves as an installer for many open-sources tools used in bioinformatics, statistics, machine-learning etc. In the conda ecosystem software which should be installed are called packages.
-Packages are somewhat loosely group by topic which are called channels.
+Conda provides convenient handling of virtual environments and it serves as an installer for many open-sources tools used in bioinformatics, statistics, machine-learning etc. In the conda ecosystem software is provided as so-called packages.
+Conda packages are somewhat loosely grouped by topic in software repositories called channels.
 Common channels containing bioinformatic packages are :bash:`bioconda` and :bash:`conda-forge`.
 Conda offers version controlled installation and works without administrator privileges on most operating systems.

 .. warning::